Mass media: Influence and sociology

-One example is how mass media has played a large role in the way white Americans perceive African Americans.
-Historical media focus on African Americans in the contexts of crime, drug use, gang violence and other forms of anti-social behavior has resulted in a distorted and harmful public perception of African Americans.
-In his article "Mass Media and Racism", Stephen Balkaran states: "The media has played a key role in perpetuating the effects of this historical oppression and in contributing to African Americans' continuing status as second-class citizens."
-This has resulted in uncertainty among some white Americans as to what the genuine nature of African Americans is.

 Ethical issues and criticism

 Lack of local or specific topic focus is a common criticism of mass media.
-A mass news media outlet often chooses to cover national and international news due to it having to cater for and be relevant for a wide demographic.
-As such, it can skip over many interesting or important local stories because they simply do not interest the large majority of their viewers.
+A mass news media outlet often chooses to cover national and international news to cater to and be relevant for a wide demographic.
+As such, it can skip over many interesting or important local stories because they do not interest the majority of their viewers.

 The term "mass" suggests that the recipients of media products constitute a vast sea of passive, undifferentiated individuals.
-This is an image associated with some earlier critiques of "mass culture" and mass society, which generally assumed that the development of mass communication has had a largely negative impact on modern social life, creating a kind of bland and homogeneous culture which entertains individuals without challenging them.
+This is an image associated with some earlier critiques of "mass culture" and mass society, which generally assumed that the development of mass communication has had a largely negative impact on modern social life, creating a homogeneous culture which entertains individuals without challenging them.
 However, interactive digital media have also been seen to challenge the read-only paradigm of earlier broadcast media.

-Since the 1950s, in the countries that have reached a high level of industrialisation, the mass media of cinema, radio and TV have a key role in political power.
-Media bias on a particular topic can be assessed in comparison to the median voter.

 Contemporary research demonstrates an increasing level of concentration of media ownership, with many media industries already highly concentrated and dominated by a small number of firms.